StoreConnect/storeconnect-ontologies-api/README.md

 Directory                       | Description
 ------------------------------- | -----------------------------------------------------------------------------------------------
-[ontologies](./ontologies)      | Contains the definitions of ontologies defined by the FUI Project StoreConnect [endpoints](./endpoints)        | Contains the endpoints implementing the StoreConnect ontologies, such as query server or visualization server
+[ontologies](./ontologies)      | Contains the definitions of ontologies defined by the FUI Project StoreConnect [endpoints](./endpoints)        | Contains the endpoints (APIs) implementing the StoreConnect ontologies, such as query server or visualization server
-[tools](./tools)                | Contains additional tools related to the StoreConnect ontologies
+[tools](./tools)                | Contains additional tools related to the StoreConnect ontologies API project

 ## How to contribute